Powerlearnproject/se-day1-assignment-LCR2022/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering involves crafting specific inputs to guide AI models in generating desired outputs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Tell me about climate change.
+Provide a summary of the primary causes of climate change.